-Prepare to be a teacher of the youngest ages with a degree in early childhood inclusive education.
+Prepare to be a teacher of the youngest ages with an early childhood inclusive education degree.
 At Wayne State, you’ll develop the tools and mindset you need to guide and care for children ranging from infants to the third grade.
 With an early childhood inclusive education degree, you’ll be able to teach elementary school or even preschool.
 Or you could work in a day care or other facility that cares for young children.
-With a long-standing, excellent reputation for our education program, Wayne State is the perfect place to begin your career in education.
+With a long-standing, excellent reputation for its education program, Wayne State is the perfect place to begin your career in education.

 Percent of recent WSC graduates employed or in graduate school